 We test lab efficiency first.
 That tells you how much sunlight a panel converts to power.
 But lab numbers don’t always match real-world output.

 So we also check field performance scores.
-We use the Kiwa PVEL Scorecards—the industry gold standard—to check for PID resistance and UVID (UV-induced degradation).
+We use the Kiwa PVEL Scorecards—trusted industry benchmark—to check for PID resistance and UVID (UV-induced degradation).

 Temperature coefficient matters too.
-On a hot summer day, your roof can easily hit 150°F. While standard panels lose efficiency at a rate of -0.40%/°C, elite panels hit records as low as -0.24%/°C. High-efficiency solar panels from the top brands handle heat far better than budget options.
+On a hot summer day, your roof can easily hit 150°F. While standard panels lose efficiency at a rate of -0.40%/°C, top-performing panels can maintain efficiency losses as low as -0.24%/°C. High-efficiency solar panels from the top brands handle heat far better than budget options.

 Data Sources

-I only use verified industry data.
-My recommendations are backed by the Q1 2026 BloombergNEF Tier 1 list to ensure manufacturer bankability, along with DNV certifications and the latest NLR performance reports.
+We reference widely recognized industry benchmarks and manufacturer-reported performance data where available.
+Our recommendations are backed by the Q1 2026 BloombergNEF Tier 1 list to ensure manufacturer bankability, along with DNV certifications and the latest NLR performance reports.

-These sources are the “gold standard” trusted by global banks and utilities.
-If a panel manufacturer doesn’t have the financial stability to be on these lists, I won’t recommend them to you.
-I’m here to ensure your investment lasts 25 years, not 5.
+These sources are widely used by global banks and utilities.
+Manufacturer financial stability is considered alongside performance, warranty, and installer availability in our evaluation process.
+We’re here to ensure your investment lasts 25 years, not 5.

 What Makes a Panel ‘Best’ for Homes

-To make my “Top 7” list, a brand must clear three high bars.
+To make our “Top 7” list, a brand must clear three high bars.
 If they fail even one, they are out.
-Period.

-1. Efficiency of 23% or Higher: With advanced technology like TOPCon and HJT cells, 23% is the new baseline for “Elite” performance.
+1. Efficiency of 23% or Higher: With advanced technology like TOPCon and HJT cells, 23% is the new baseline for “High” performance.

 2. 25+ Year Comprehensive Warranty: This must cover both the product (defects) and the power output (performance).

-3. US Service Infrastructure: Any brand I recommend must have a proven track record of supporting warranty claims through vetted US installers.
+3. US Service Infrastructure: Any brand we recommend must have a proven track record of supporting warranty claims through vetted US installers.
 If a company doesn’t have a real presence in the US to fix a problem in 2035, they aren’t on this list.
-Period.

 Types of Solar Panels: Which is Right for Your Roof?